wismna/ModernKeePassLib/README.md

 6. At this point, nothing is commited to disk, so you need to retrieve the byte array:
 `var contents = PwDatabase.IOConnectionInfo.Bytes;`
 7. Write the byte array to a file, to a stream, whatever !

+# Todo

+- Remove Windows dependencies entirely
+- Find a way to use Color class (handled by Splat at the moment, but I'm not satisfied)